mindee/mindee-api-java/docs/java-shipping-containers-ocr.md

 MindeeClient client = MindeeClientInit.create("<your mindee api key>");

 // Load a file from disk and parse it
-DocumentToParse documentToParse = mindeeClient.loadDocument(
+LocalInputSource localInputSource = mindeeClient.loadDocument(
   new File("./853f15a-shipping_containers.jpg")
 );
 Document<ShippingContainerV1Inference> document = mindeeClient.parse(
-  ShippingContainerV1Inference.class, documentToParse
+  ShippingContainerV1Inference.class, localInputSource
 );

 // Print a summary of the parsed data